-Yes, periodically the Palm Beach Gardens Police Department will set up DUI checkpoints to net DUI arrests.
+Yes, periodically, the Palm Beach Gardens Police Department will set up checkpoints to net DUI arrests.
 The Palm Beach Gardens Police Department will also routinely participate in saturation patrols.
 A saturation patrol is a joint operation between the Palm Beach County Sheriff’s Office and other local municipal police departments.
 All these police agencies work together on a specific night with the end goal to net DUI arrests.
 These checkpoints are meant to keep the roadways safe and deter people from committing DUIs.

 However, the problem with DUI checkpoints and saturation patrols is that their end goal is to net as many DUI arrests as possible.
-A lot of time, money, energy, and effort go into the planning and execution of DUI checkpoints and saturation patrols.
+A lot of time, money, energy, and effort goes into the planning and execution of DUI checkpoints and saturation patrols.
 The higher-ups at police agencies do not want these sophisticated operations to occur and result in no arrests.
 There would be enormous negative publicity if the operation resulted in no arrests—it would appear to be a waste of taxpayer money if this occurred.
 The problem with this is that all the officers in these operations are overly analyzing every driver stopped for a DUI arrest.

 The officers have confirmation bias.
 Confirmation bias is when a person tends to interpret evidence as confirming one’s beliefs.
-When an officer pulls someone over late at night and they are looking for a DUI, the first things they notice are bloodshot eyes (because it is late at night and the driver is tired) and an odor of alcohol (because the driver had a drink).
+When an officer pulls someone over late at night, and they are looking for a DUI, the first things they notice are bloodshot eyes (because it is late at night and the driver is tired) and an odor of alcohol (because the driver had a drink).
 The officer believes the person is DUI and interprets any potential evidence as confirmation of the officer’s belief that the person is DUI.
 For example, a driver has trouble locating their registration and proof of insurance because it is dark out, the driver is nervous, and nobody knows where exactly these documents are in the glove box; then the officer interprets this as the person is intoxicated by alcohol.
-This is not necessarily true, but in the officer’s mind it confirms his belief.
+This is not necessarily true, but in the officer’s mind, it confirms his belief.

 There is no jail in Palm Beach Gardens.
 As such, you will eventually be transported to the Palm Beach County jail run by the Palm Beach County Sheriff’s Office on Gun Club Road in West Palm Beach.